TheKeeper81/Pixel-Game-Maker-MV-Project---RPG-Template/README.md

 https://bazratcreates.itch.io/baz-imports

+Tutorial video on how to use the plugin is found here: https://www.youtube.com/watch?v=-JFoVQm9_lo&t=452s

 I used the following tutorials to create what I have so far:

 1) PGMMV's built-in tutorial for a top-down game.
 Access by going to Help-->Tutorials and selecting the appropriate tutorial.